liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/04-customizing-model-entities-with-model-hints.markdown

 application, the `portlet-model-hints.xml` file is in the `bookmarks-service/src/main/resources/META-INF/` folder.

-Model hints define two things: how entities are presented to users and the size of database columns.
+Model hints define two things:

+1. How entities are presented to users
+2. The size of database columns

 As Liferay renders your form fields, it customizes the form's input fields based your configuration.

 +$$$